KEIO-LCLAB/CM_screening/README.md

 - Python3.6

 ## Quick Start Overview
-You can execute our screening system easily if you can get new data.
+You can execute our screening system easily if you can make new data.
 Install or copy &quot;CM_screening-main&quot; from the page top.
 We prepared a svm learning model &quot;svm_data.pkl&quot;, which is using a combination of parameters (the position and direction).